rdbeach/JsonQuery/README.md

-        // Print it out again.
-Str gets the value of the node as a string (regardless of type)
+        // Str gets the value of the node as a string (regardless of type)

         out(
         	json.$("data.translations[0].translatedText").str()